Yokohama Stadium: Sports

 In December 1978, UNLV played BYU in a sold out college football game.

 Yokohama Stadium served as the baseball and softball venue at the 2020 Summer Olympics.

 Ever since moving to Yokohama in 1978 from Tokyo, the Yokohama DeNA BayStars have called Yokohama Stadium home.

+Yokohama Stadium annually hosts the Kanagawa Prefecture qualifiers for the Summer Koshien, as well some tournaments of Industrial Baseball level.